busayo-OD/url-shortener-app/README.md

 # url-shortener-app

-This app allows users to shorten URLs by pasting a long URL into the Scissor platform and a shorter URL gets automatically generated.
+This app allows users to shorten URLs by pasting a long URL into the platform and a shorter URL gets automatically generated.
 The shortened URL is designed to be as short as possible, making it easy to share on social media or through other channels.
 The app allows users to see the history of links they’ve created so they can easily find and reuse links they have previously created